-- A. Transparent entrances and ground-floor windows - B. Orient balconies and roof terraces facing the street. - C. Awnings and signage.
+- A. Provide transparent entrances and ground-floor windows. - B. Orient balconies and roof terraces toward the street. - C. Locate awnings and signage in the Frontage Zone.

-- D. Plantings and landscaping that is welcoming and does not obstruct entrances or windows. - E. Safe, comfortable stopping points to relax, gather and socialize.
+D. Place plantings and landscaping such that they do not obstruct entrances or windows.

+E. Provide safe, comfortable stopping points to relax, gather and socialize.